yvette-yifei-li/Niche-USNews-Quandl-scraper/README.md

 # Niche-USNews-Quandl-scraper

-This project aims at to investigate wheather the medical and k12 education resource is related to the local housing price of each California county.
+This project aims at to investigate wheather healthcase and k12 education resource is related to the local housing price of each California county.

 ## CA_housing_price.ipynb